oimodeler/oimodeler/docs/source/models.rst

 zero-padding below the default value of 4 leads to mean errors of the order of 20% (with values up to about 100%).
 The default padding reduce mean errors to about 1% percents (with maximum of the order of 10%).

+Note that, since the FFT computation time scales as :math:`n \log(n)`, where :math:`n` is the number of pixels in the image, increasing the padding can significantly increase the model computation time (see the example above).

-The :func:oimModel <oimodeler.oimModel.oimModel> class provides the
+The :func:`oimModel <oimodeler.oimModel.oimModel>` class provides the
-:func:checkPaddingEffect <oimodeler.oimModel.oimModel.checkPaddingEffect> method, which allows users to quantify the effect of padding on a model and determine an appropriate padding value based on the required accuracy.
+:func:`checkPaddingEffect <oimodeler.oimModel.oimModel.checkPaddingEffect>` method, method, which allows users to quantify the effect of padding on a model and determine an appropriate padding value based on the desired balance between accuracy and computational time.

 .. code-block:: ipython3